 RSP has recently taken up a green initiative for using waste plastics in the hot mix of road making.
 As a pilot project, a stretch of one km road has been constructed successfully.
 More stretches of road at RSP and other plants are being planned to be made with waste plastic.

-Environment friendly disposal facility of Poly Chlorinated Bi-Phenyls (PCBs) at BSP:
+Environment-friendly disposal of Poly Chlorinated Bi-Phenyls (PCBs):

 Polychlorinated Biphenyls (PCBs), highly toxic environmental pollutants, are the class of synthetic organic chemicals which are used in many industries.
 These chemicals are categorized as Persistent Organic Pollutants (POPs) under an international agreement on managing Persistent Organic Pollutants (POPs), called Stockholm Convention.
 The notification on Regulation of Polychlorinated Biphenyls was issued in April, 2016.
 As per the notification, use of PCBs in any form shall be prohibited completely by 31st December, 2025.